Tuesday, 28 July 2020

 LEGENDS

-Moolavar is called as Padampakkanathar since “Vasuki” who has got Sivadeeksha from Upamanyu Maharishi and worshiped Lord Shiva of this temple.
-Lord Shiva accepted Vasuki on his body, hence Lord Shiva is called as Padampakkanathar.
+Moolavar is called Padampakkanathar since “Vasuki” got Sivadeeksha from Upamanyu Maharishi and worshiped Lord Shiva of this temple.
+Lord Shiva accepted Vasuki on his body; hence, Lord Shiva is called Padampakkanathar.

-Lord Shiva is called as Ezhuththariyum Peruman – எழுத்தறியும் பெருமான்- since during Kings rule all the orders / circulars are sent, in which its was stated as – except Otriyur இவ்வாணை ஒற்றியூர் நீங்கலாக”- This is mentioned in Periyapuranam written by Sekkizhar.
+Lord Shiva is called Ezhuththariyum Peruman – எழுத்தறியும் பெருமான்- since during the king's rule, all the orders/circulars were sent, in which it was stated as – except Otriyur இவ்வாணை ஒற்றியூர் நீங்கலாக”- This is mentioned in Periyapuranam written by Sekkizhar.

 ஏட்டு வரியில் ஒற்றியூர் நீங்கல் என்ன எழுத்து அறியும்